vackosar/vackosar.github.io/_drafts/submodularity.md

 ---
 layout: post
-title: "Submodularity TODO"
+title: "Submodularity in ranking, summarization, and self-attention"
 date: 2021-01-19
 categories: ml
-description: TODO Diminishing returns, summarization and submodularity.
+description: Using diminishing returns to optimize results under a budget constraint in problems of coverage and results diversification.
 permalink: /:categories/:title
 ---